MowMonfared/meta-app-project/README.md

-# Little Lemon Booking Website
+# Little Lemon Restaurant Website

 ## Project Description
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+This project was made for the capstone project of the Meta Front-End Development course on Coursera.
+We've need to made a functionality on this website to Reserve a Table.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+.

 ## Screenshots
 Here are some screeenshots of the application showcasing the Booking functionality.